minio/docs/source/minio-cli/minio-mc-admin.rst

 If the specified ``<ALIAS>`` corresponds to a distributed MinIO deployment, the command returns information for each MinIO server in the deployment.
-Use :subcommand:`mc alias add` to list the currently configured aliases and their corresponding endpoints.
+Use :subcommand:`mc alias set` to list the currently configured aliases and their corresponding endpoints.

 *Display MinIO Server Information*